Key takeaways from the Trump’s State of the Union address

 While the president was speaking about gun rights – a member of the audience who is the father of a child assassinated in the 2018 school shooting in Parkland, Florida – was taken out of the chamber for shouting his complaints.

-Throughout the president’s State of the Union speech, his lines were repeatedly greeted by raucous cheers from the Republican legislators, while Democrats sat in firm silence or howled in displeasure.
+Throughout the president’s State of the Union speech, his lines were repeatedly greeted by raucous cheers from the Republican legislators while Democrats sat in firm silence or howled in displeasure.

 2) A re-election theme revealed

-At the top of president’s speech – the part that will have the most Americans watching – Donald Trump rattled through the recitation of facts & figures backing his contention that times are good and will stay likewise if he’s given another four years in office.
+At the top of the president’s speech – the part that will have the most Americans watching – Donald Trump rattled through the recitation of facts & figures backing his contention that times are good and will stay likewise if he’s given another four years in office.

 He quoted deregulation, new trade agreements and tax cuts as his recipe for prosperity.

-3) A tone of inclusion
+3) A tone of inclusion is depicted

 Deputy Chief of Border Control, Raul Ortiz, receiving announcement from President Trump during the 2020 State of the Union Address at Washington D.C.

 Experts are anticipating if the president conclusively improves his standing among the minority voters – and confirms to independent voters that Democratic allegations of racism and xenophobia are scurrilous attacks – his way to re-election becomes potentially easier.
-Trump’s State of the Union address demonstrates he knows this very well.

 4) A night of special guests

-In his Tuesday night’s speech, President Donald Trump – the inveterate showman – took things one step ahead.
+In his Tuesday night speech, President Donald Trump – the inveterate showman – took things one step ahead.
 He paused mid-speech to have his wife award the Presidential Medal of Freedom to conservative radio host Rush Limbaugh.
 The president – meanwhile – surprised a wife and her family through a gesture of reunion.

 5) Policy grab-bag